kursjan/petitparser2/docs/memoizations.md

 ]
 ```

-Unfortunately, this still takes too much (event with the automated optimizations).
+Unfortunately, this still takes too much time (event with the automated optimizations).
 Can we do something, that the optimizations can't?
 Usually, hard to say.
 It depends on the nature of a grammar and input to be parsed.
-In this case, we can really improve the performance (obviously, we wouldn't write this chapter otherwise).
+In this case, we can improve the performance (we wouldn't write this chapter otherwise).

 ### Trace View
 It is a good time to check the events morph of a debug result.